-With the organization stabilized and the legacy problems identified and corrected — or put on a course for correction— the board is ready to hire their new executive with a more balanced eye towards the range of attributes it should be seeking in candidates for the executive director position.
+With the organization stabilized and the legacy problems identified and corrected — or put on a correction course — the board is ready to hire their new executive with a more balanced eye.
+And a clearer picture of the range of attributes they should be seeking in candidates for the executive director position.

 Five Tasks for Resetting the Organization

-Come to terms with history.
+1. Come to terms with history

 The interim executive or an external consultant can help guide the assessment process.
 They will also bring a fresh set of experienced eyes to the organization and help the board see things that they might not otherwise see.